When renting your property (house, flat, or even a room) to foreign people, you have to follow certain rules given by the Czech law.

 Who is an accommodation provider?

-The accommodation provider is anybody who provides accommodation for a fee (usually rent) or accommodates more than 5 foreigners.
+The accommodation provider is anybody who provides accommodation both for a fee (usually rent) or free of charge.
 (It doesn’t apply if the tenants are relatives or close friends of the accommodation provider.)

 What does accommodation mean?

 By accommodation is meant a relation of a lessor and lessee (sublessee) supported by a signed lease (or sublease) agreement.

 There are 2 options how to report a foreigner whom you provide accommodation to:

 - Accommodation service is your business activity (e.g. you provide accommodation in the name of your company): then you are obligated to report foreigners remotely, via an online system Ubyport.

 - Accommodation doesn’t belong to your business activities (you provide accommodation in the name of your company but the listed activities of the company don’t include providing accommodation, or you are simply a property owner): then you can choose if you want to use the Ubyport or paper sign-in forms.